MyLife Opt-Out Guide: Remove Your Info in 2026

 Can I delete my MyLife account if I have one?

 Yes.
-If you created a MyLife account (paid or free), you can delete it by logging in, going to Settings, and selecting "Delete Account" or "Close Account."
-However, deleting your account doesn't automatically remove your public profile from their database - you still need to submit an opt-out request using one of the three methods above to remove your information from public view.
+If you created a MyLife account, you can usually delete it by logging in, going to Settings, and selecting "Delete Account" or "Close Account."

 What is a MyLife reputation score and can I remove it?

-MyLife's reputation score is a rating from 0.00 to 5.00 that supposedly reflects your "reputation" based on public records, reviews, and other data.
-The algorithm is not transparent, and the score can be misleading or unfair.
-You cannot remove just the reputation score - but when you opt out of MyLife entirely using the methods above, your entire profile (including the score) will be removed from public view.
+MyLife's reputation score is a rating from 0.00 to 5.00 that claims to reflect reputation based on public records, reviews, and other data.
+The algorithm is not transparent, so the score can be misleading or unfair.

 How can I check if my data was successfully removed from MyLife?